Bojan Karlaš

 Research and Development Intern / Lausanne, Switzerland

-Applying machine learning and signal processing techniques to detect filler words in speech audio.
+Applying machine learning and signal processing techniques to detect filler words in speech audio recordings.

 2015 - 2016